RenHill/RenHill/README.md

 ## About Me
 - 🌱 I'm currently learning Git and version control
-- 💻 I'm interested in cloud computing.
+- 💻 I'm interested in cloud computing
 - 📫 How to reach me: https://www.linkedin.com/in/shannon-hill-7b7638356/

 ## Projects